 Just like functions, we use tasks to implement small sections of code which we can reuse throughout our design.

 In verilog, a task can have any number of inputs and can also generate any number of outputs.
-This is in contrast to functions which can only have one output.
+This is in contrast to functions which can only return a single value.

 Unlike functions, we can also use timing consuming constructs such as wait, posedge or delays (#) within a task.